linuxdeepin/deepin-manual/manual/dde-file-manager/en_US/index.md

 Mounted disks are displayed in the left navigation bar of Deepin File Manager.
 Including:
 - Local disk, which includes all the partitions in local disk.
-- External disk, which includes mobile hard disk, light disk and USB flash disk
+- External disk, which includes mobile hard disk, CD/DVD and USB flash disk.
 - Mobile device, which includes mobile phone storage, storage card, SD card and so on.

 ### Unmount/Eject/Safely Remove Disks